SchoolOfCode/w9_frontend-project-neemo-ryan-harry-mino/README.md

 ### Front-end

 To begin, clone this repository down to your local machine.
-Then ```run npm install``` to download the relevant dependencies.
-Once that is installed, use the command line interface (CLI) and enter the command ```npm start```.
+Then use the command line interface (CLI) to ```npm install``` and download the relevant dependencies.
+Once that is installed, enter the command ```npm start```.
 This will initialize the app to run in your browser automatically.

 Once the page opens you will be directed to the home page, which will have two buttons directing you to each respective sections.